On behalf of Divorce Attorney [email protected] at The Law Office of Gustavo E. Frances, P.A.

 Drivers who receive a traffic ticket are generally required to pay the fine at the traffic court in the county where the ticket was issued.
-In some cases, traffic school is also required.
+In some cases, a traffic school is also required.
 Those who do not complete this court-ordered requirement could face an indefinite suspension of their driver’s license.
 Suspensions can also be issued if a driver receives too many driver suspension points.
 Florida’s Department of Highway Safety and Motor Vehicles state the following driver’s license suspensions can apply:

-- 12 points in 12 months can lead to a 30 day suspension
+- 12 points in 12 months can lead to a 30-day suspension

-- 18 points in 18 months face a 3 month suspension
+- 18 points in 18 months face a 3-month suspension

-- 24 points in 36 months may get a 12 month suspension
+- 24 points in 36 months may get a 12-month suspension

 If the driver is deemed a habitual traffic offender (HTO) the driver’s license could be suspended for five years.
 Additional penalties can be applied if a driver attempts to operate a vehicle while his or her license is suspended.

 These suspensions are more than just annoying; they can negatively impact one’s career.
 Without the ability to drive to work, a person could lose his or her job.
 As a result, those who receive a criminal traffic offense should take the citation seriously.
 Contact an experienced Florida traffic offenses lawyer to review the citation and help fight for your legal rights.